Advertisement

 The average, healthy adult should get less than 10 percent of their total calories from added sugars.
 Unlike natural sugars, such as those found in fruit and milk, added sugars are put into food during the cooking or manufacturing process.

-Most people don’t need to limit natural sugar, but should stick to the recommended daily limit of added sugar.
-Exactly how that is depends on your diet’s total calories.
-If you eat 2500 calories per day, no more than 250 should be from added sugars and if you eat 2000, no more than 200 from added sugars.
+Most people don’t need to limit natural sugar, but they should stick to the recommended daily limit of added sugar.
+Exactly how much to limit depends on your diet’s total calories.
+If you eat 2,500 calories per day, no more than 250 should be from added sugars.
+If you eat 2,000 calories, no more than 200 should be from added sugars.

 Tracking your food and beverage intake can also help make you aware of just how much of the sweet stuff you're consuming.
 Jotting your daily consumption on a piece of paper works, but phone applications can be helpful, too.
-Apps, like Sharecare, available for iOS and Android make tracking easy.
+Apps, like Sharecare (available for iOS and Android) make tracking easy.
 Just open the application and plug in the size and quality of your meal.
+You can even take photos of each food you eat to help you keep track

 grocery shopping, man shopping, reading labels